ietf-rats/charter/ietf-rats-charter.md

 * workflows that enable the assessment of trustworthiness, and
 * system components that take on corresponding remote attestation procedure roles in these workflows.

 If each ecosystem defines its own procedures and evidence definitions, remote attestation for each use-case is likely to be less well-designed, leading to less accumulation and pooling of security expertise.
-These procedures include:
+These procedures can include:

 * Explicit attestation wherein a set of verifiable assertion/claims is transported in the attestation, and
 * Implicit attestation wherein a set of assertions/claims is implied by possession of a secret.